-You see, the mango tree can be truly happy only if it could produce some mangoes of its own – sweet or sour, small or big, juicy or dry – doesn’t matter.
+You see, the mango tree can be delighted if it could produce some mangoes of its own – sweet or sour, small or big, juicy or dry, doesn’t matter.

 What matters is that what you’re offering is your creation.
 You’ve not taken it from someone else (just like most of the people who “share” on social media does)